 .
 We enclose it in a <form>

 tag.
-We have included two text input (FirstName & LastName), an email field, a radio button (gender), a checkbox (isMarried), and a select list (country).
-These are Form elements.
+We have included two text inputs (FirstName & LastName), an email field, a radio button (gender), a checkbox (isMarried), and a select list (country).
+These are simple HTML Form elements.

 Binding the template to the model

-Now we need to associate our model to the Template.
+Now we need to associate our model with the above HTML Template.
 We need to tell angular that we have a model for the form.

 This is done using the formGroup